liferay/web-dev-email-templates/README.md

     /[component-name]
         src.html
         styles.css
+        test.html
+        dist.html
 ```

+What these do:

+Stuff you edit:
 `src.html` is where the HTML for component
 `styles.css` are styles specific for that component

+Stuff that's outputted (aka: don't edit these):
-`test.html` is your component with hubspot styles and grid
+`test.html` is your component with hubspot styles and grid system.
+View in browser to test.
 `dist.html` is the final product of your component

 Oh and congrats, Gulp is now watching for changes.
 Any change you make to `src.html` and `styles.css` will reflect in `test.html` and `dist.html`.

 ### Watch for Changes
+Want to make changes to any component?
+Run this command and the application will watch for all changes to any file and process produce `test.html` and `dist.html`

 ```
 gulp
 ```

-This will watch for all changes to any file and execute the proper workflow.

 ### Send a Component to Test
 Want to see your component in Litmus?

 ```
 gulp test --name [component]
 ```

 ### Transferring to Hubspot
 Unfortunately, there's no way to automatically create components in Hubspot.
 So what you'll basically do is copy the contents of `dist.html` to your Custom Module.
+This is similar to relationship between the lrdcom repo and templates in Liferay.com

 ## How the System Works

 ### Overview

-The purpose of the system is to 1) emulate hubspot's styling and grid system for design replication 2) make creating components easy and testable.

-With those two goals, this is how the build system works:
+This is how the build system works:

 ![Email Builder Architecture](https://github.com/phillipchan2/lrdcom-email-builder/blob/master/assets/Email%20Builder%20Architecture.png?raw=true"Logo Title Text 1")